makrai/notes/semeraro23-EmoAtlas-tool-lexicons-ai-network.md

 * a cutting-edge synergy of interpretable artificial intelligence (AI) and psychologically-validated lexicons
-* detection of 8 categorical emotions and
+* detection of 8 categorical emotions
-  * syntactic network building in 18 languages
+* syntactic network in 18 languages
 * in social media posts and news media articles, in Italian or in English,
   * performances analogous, or even superior (eg 70.2% prec for joy in tweets), to BERT, RoBERTa, distillBERT and ALBERT (eg 67.9% prec for joy in tweets)
 * EmoAtlas is 12 times faster than BERT
-* In a psychometric task like reproducing human creativity ratings for 1,071 short stories, EmoAtlas and BERT obtain equivalent predictive power (ρ≈ 0.495, p< 10-4)
+* in reproducing human creativity ratings for 1,071 short stories, EmoAtlas and BERT obtain equivalent predictive power (ρ≈ 0.495, p< 10-4)
+  * a psychometric task
 * Combining BERT's semantic features with
-  EmoAtlas' emotional/syntactic networks of words, the cross-validated resulting AIs get substantially better at estimating creativity rates of stories (ρ≈ 0.628, p< 10-4)
+  EmoAtlas' emotional/syntactic networks of words, the cross-validated resulting AIs get substantially better at estimating creativity rates of stories (ρ ≈ 0.628, p < 10-4)
   * interplay between the creativity of narratives and the semantic, emotional, and syntactic divergence of their words, pointing out how EmoAtlas and BERT-like models could be used in synergy in psychometrics
 * interpretable emotional profiles and syntactic networks
-  * EmoAtlas can quantify how emotions are channelled through specific associations in texts, eg how did customers frame their ideas and emotions towards "beds" in hotel reviews?
+  * EmoAtlas can quantify how emotions are channelled through assocs in texts, eg how did customers frame their ideas and emotions towards "beds" in hotel reviews?
 * We release EmoAtlas as a standalone computational tool
   * we discuss its impact in modelling texts as data, promisingly filling gaps

 # 1 Intro